-Jesus is laying out the mission for the disciples in this passage.
-Not only that but He is reminding them of the power they will receive through the Holy Spirit.
-Anyone who professes Christ as Savior and Lord has been given this mission.
-We talked this week about being a witness.
+Jesus laid out the mission for the disciples in this passage.
+Not only that, but He reminded them of the power they will receive through the Holy Spirit.
+Anyone who professes Christ as Savior and Lord have been given this mission.
+This week we talked about being a witness.
 Webster’s dictionary defines witness as one who attests to a fact or event.
-Simply put, we are to give our testimony about what God has done in our life.
-The beautiful thing about that is that we all have something to share.
+Simply put, we are should be ready to give a testimony about what God has done in our lives.
+The beautiful thing is that we all have something to share.
 We all have a story about how once we were lost and without hope and now we have a hope and a future.
 Tell your story.

 Is My Mission

-MFuge is designed to give middle school and high school students a mission experience that opens their eyes to the opportunies around them to share the gospel.
-We had worship experiences, Bible studies, and chances to serve on different mission sites in Mobile, AL. I met and served alongside some amazing people this week.
+MFuge is designed to give middle school and high school students a mission experience that opens their eyes to the opportunities around them to share the gospel.
+We had worship experiences, Bible studies, and chances to serve on different mission sites in Mobile, AL. This week I met and served alongside some amazing people.

 The first person I want to brag on is my mission site leader, Caity.
 FUGE hires college students to lead mission sites in the host city for camp.
-There are a lot of things a college student could be doing during the summer.
+A college student could be doing many other things during the summer.
 Caity shared her heart with complete strangers for the glory of God.
 She made an impact on some students in our group that I believe will make a difference for the kingdom.
 Caity thank you for being authentic and not holding anything back this week!

 The next people I would like to brag on are the worship leader for the week, Austin and the emcee, Sara Beth.
 It was week three of camp for all these guys.
-Three weeks of the same Bible study and activities.
-Austin led us to the throne during our worship time.
+Could you do three weeks of the same Bible study and activities and keep it fresh?
+Austin led us to the throne during our worship time each day.
 I love to see a worship leader who cares more about seeing people come to Christ than being cool to students.
 Another person that spent a good bit of time in front of the students was our emcee for the week, Sara Beth.
 I was grateful for an emcee who could get the students pumped up for the day, but could also get serious and share her heart for the mission.

 Our camp staff was amazing!
 Jalen you really are a rockstar.
 I feel blessed that I got to spend the week with such a great group.
-I am blown away by the stories our students told this week.
+Because of great leadership, I have blown away by the stories our students told this week.
 These college students gave their summer to point our students to Christ and I will be praying for them as they continue the mission.